openvm-org/openvm/benchmark/README.md

 ## Configuration

+### Benchmark data

+Each benchmark has a `BenchmarkData` struct that is defined in `src/config/benchmark_data.rs`.
+For example, the ReadWrite benchmark data is defined in `benchmark_data_rw()` in that file.
+This is passed into the `benchmark_execute` call in `src/cli/mod.rs`.
+If you wish to set up different filters for events or timing, you can add your tracing via the `info!`, or `info_span!` macros from the `tracing` crate.

+You'll need to add any desired events/timings to the event filters (for `info!`) or timing filters (for `info_span!`).
+You can add the appropriate header and the log filter string to isolate the timing value.
+For the log filter string, please be sure it is specific enough to capture only the desired timing value.

+### Runtime `PageConfig` generation

 Configurations are generated at runtime from the `generate_configs` function in `src/config/config_gen.rs`.
-Some items are commented out in order to speed up benchmarking.
-Uncomment as necessary.
+Some items are commented out in order to speed up benchmarking since the generator creates all permutations of each vec.
+Uncomment items as necessary for your benchmark use case.

 ### `--config-folder` folder setting

-Setting a `--config-folder` will get benchmark utility to read all .toml files from that folder and parse each as a `PageConfig`.
+Setting a `--config-folder` will skip `generate_configs` and will instead read all .toml files from that folder and parse each as a `PageConfig`.
 For each `PageConfig` parsed, it will run the benchmark with the configuration and output it to a csv file in `benchmark/output`.

 ## ReadWrite